apache/grails-gradle-publish/README.md

     NEXUS_PUBLISH_SNAPSHOT_URL
     NEXUS_PUBLISH_STAGING_PROFILE_ID

-By default, the release or snapshot state is determined by the project.version or projectVersion gradle property.
-To override this behavior, use the environment variable `GRAILS_PUBLISH_RELEASE` with a boolean value to decide if it's a release or snapshot.
+By default, a `release` or `snapshot` build is determined by the `project.version` or `projectVersion` gradle property.
+To override this behavior, use the environment variable `GRAILS_PUBLISH_RELEASE` with a boolean value to indicate if the build is a `release` or `snapshot`.

+### Plugin Configuration: Release Signing

+`release` builds are expected to be signed by this build.
+To disable this behavior, add the following Gradle code:

+    project.pluginManager.withPlugin('signing') {
+        project.tasks.withType(Sign).configureEach {
+            it.enabled = false
+        }
+    }

+Signing requires a valid GPG key.
+The key ID, or the abbreviated ID, must always be set using the property `signing.keyId` or environment variable `SIGNING_KEY`.
+This can be extracted with the following GPG command: `gpg --list-keys --keyid-format short | grep -Eo '[A-F0-9]{8}' | head -n 1`.

+The [Gradle Signing Plugin](https://docs.gradle.org/current/userguide/signing_plugin.html) supports many different signing configurations, this plugin configures the Signing plugin by one of the following:

+1. Using a `secring.gpg` file: This file can be created with the command `gpg --keyring secring.gpg --export-secret-keys > ./secring.gpg`.
+For CI environments, it's often stored in base64 format as a secret and decoded at runtime into a local file.
+To use this configuration specify the property `signing.secretKeyRingFile` or the environment variable `SIGNING_KEYRING` with path to the file.
+The property `signing.password` or environment variable `SIGNING_PASSPHRASE` can be set to specify a passphrase for the key.
+2. Using the local GPG command with a private GPG or OpenPGP key.
+This behavior is the default if the secring file is not configured.
+In a CI environment, such as GitHub actions, GPG can be setup with the command: `echo "${{ secrets.MY_GPG_KEY }}" | gpg --batch --import` and the import can be confirmed successful by running the command `gpg --list-keys` to show the key ID.

-## Release Verification
+Release Verification
+---

 To verify a reproducible build from a staged release, you can use a containerized environment such as docker to run in an environment equivalent to GitHub actions.
 First, ensure the gradle wrapper is downloaded by running: